jamesrknox/samples/docker/lv-1node/lv-1node-lv/src/site/markdown/index.md

-# Docker : LiveView
+# Docker : TIBCO LiveView&trade; Web

-How to deploy a LiveView application in Docker - LiveView Fragment
+This fragment is a copy of the **StreamBase LiveView Web Sample** available from TIBCO StreamBase Studio&trade;.